freeplay-sandbox/annotator/README.md

 -----

 **From the directory containing the source**, execute `build/freeplay-sandbox-annotator`.
-Select the bag file you want to annotate.
+Type in your name, and then select the bag file you want to annotate.

 To create annotations, open the page `http://<ip of the computer running the annotator>:8080` from another device (like a tablet).
 You should see the